ftm1337/docs/docs/Welcome/ELITE/launch.md

 ---

 title: Launch
-grand_parent: Welcome
+grand_parent: Getting Started
 parent: ELITE
-has_children: true
+has_children:
 nav_order:

 ---

-# An Elite History
-One of the earliest tokens on the Fantom Network, ELITE was created with the sole purpose of being a prized possession due to its scarce supply.

-## Launch
+# The Launch
 ELITE is a fixed supply token which had a maximum supply of 1337 when it was born on 17th May, 2021 on Fantom.
 It had a 1.337% tax on transfer which would continuosly burn it, reducing it's maximum supply.

 ### Initial Liquidity